 The required composite(s) for most asset owners is (are) the composite(s) representing the investment mandate of the total fund(s).
 If the asset owner manages more than one total fund according to the same investment mandate, all total funds managed according to the same investment mandate must either be included in individual composites and presented to the relevant oversight board separately or be included in the same composite and presented to the oversight board as one composite.
-If the asset owner chooses to create an additional composite, then all portfolios that meet the composite are created at the portfolio level, the carve-out requirements must be met.
-(See discussion under Provision 3.A.8 and the Guidance Statement on the Treatment of Carve-Outs.)
+If the asset owner chooses to create an additional composite, then all portfolios that meet the composite definition must be included in the additional composite.
+When composites are created at the portfolio level, the carve-out requirements must be met.
+(See discussion under provision 3.A.8 and the Guidance Statement on the Treatment of Carve-Outs.)

 3.A.5 COMPOSITES MUST include new PORTFOLIOS on a timely and consistent basis after each PORTFOLIO comes under management.
 For a required total fund composite, any new portfolios (i.e., investments) within the total fund must be included in the total fund composite as soon as they are funded.
-If there is more than one total fund in a composite and if any of them are being newly established, then this requirement is applicable.
+If there is more than one total fund in a composite and if any of them are being newly established, then this one total fund in a composite and if any of them are being newly established, then this requirement is applicable.
 For any additional composites the asset owner chooses to create, any new portfolios must also be included in the composites as soon as they are funded.